cenviity/100-exercises-to-learn-rust/book/src/06_ticket_management/02_vec.md

 # Vectors

-Arrays' strength is also their weakness: their size must be known upfront, at compile-time.
+Arrays' strength is also their weakness: their size must be known upfront, at compile time.
 If you try to create an array with a size that's only known at runtime, you'll get a compilation error:

 ```rust